Freightliner Group: Netherlands

 In 2013, Freightliner bought Netherlands-based intermodal container operator European Rail Shuttle B.V. from Maersk Line.
 This subsidiary, has focused on the cross-border intermodal traffic that runs between the northern European ports of Rotterdam, Bremerhaven and Hamburg to various cities across Germany, Poland, Italy and elsewhere in continental Europe.
+In 2018 the business was sold to Swiss-based Hupac.

 Fleet

 United Kingdom

 Freightliner inherited a fleet of ageing Class 47 diesel locomotives and Class 86 and Class 90 electric locomotives from British Rail.

 In 1997, Freightliner placed an order for six Class 57 locomotives.
 These were rebuilt by Brush Traction at Loughborough from Class 47s and fitted with a refurbished EMD engine and a reconditioned alternator, improving reliability and performance.
 The first was delivered in July 1998.
 After an evaluation period Freightliner was sufficiently impressed to order a further six in June 1999.

 During the late 1990s and early 2000s, Freightliner placed multiple orders for new-build Class 66s, cumulating in 111 locomotives being delivered to the company.
 In order to better haul heavier trains, Freightliner directed that several of its Class 66s be regeared, which resulted in a reduced maximum speed in exchange for a higher tractive effort.
 Once in service, the type proved to be quite reliable, with Freightliner reportedly recording a regular availability rate of 98% along with an average of 70,000 miles between failures, more than double that of the Class 57 fleet.
 By 2004, the company's Class 66s had replaced all of the Class 47s, as well as the Class 57s after another two years.
 Freightliner also leased some Class 66s that had been formerly operated by Direct Rail Services.

 During November 2007, Freightliner announced an order for 30 Class 70s under a project called Project Genesis.
 The first two were delivered in November 2009.
 These have released a number of Class 66s with five going to Colas Rail, 13 to Freightliner Poland and four to GB Railfreight.

-Freightliner also use their single Class 47 (47830) on driver route learning.
+Freightliner also used their single Class 47 (47830) on driver route learning.
+In 2024, 47830 was sold to Locomotive Services Limited and was repainted into BR Green.